jd12/grocery-simulator-student/README.md

 **src** - The source folder where all code you are submitting must go.
 You can change anything you want in this folder, you can add new files, etc...<br>
 **test** - The test folder where all of the public unit tests are available<br>
 **support** - This folder contains support code that I encourage you to use (and must be used to pass certain tests).
-You are not allowed to change anything in this folder.<br>
+I would be very careful changing files in this folder.<br>
 **JUnit 4** - A library that is used to run the test programs<br>
 **JRE System Library** - This is what allows java to run<br>